 I remember that as a kid, Easter always seemed to sneak up on me.
+Observing Lent was not even a thought for me.

 Christmas, on the other hand, seemed to build up all year and explode into glorious celebration.
 The feelings of anticipation, expectation, and excitement that I had for Christmas burst forth in rainbows and sparkles.
 This contrasted to Easter, which politely tapped me on the shoulder, and coaxed the excitement out of me by offering hidden chocolate eggs.